20LitersAdmin/filterbuildscheduler/README.md

 4. Technologies views:
   - list components and parts with quantities

+## BUGS!!
+AH BUGS!!!
+1. RegistrationController::Update -- need error handling line #30 and #46
+2. accepts_nested_attributes_for seems to break event#show, at least for anon view

 ## The Future
 1. Scenario: During a build event, we box technologies that we didn't build at that event.
 This will skew the inventory. (would need extra fields: boxes_packed_from_tech_we_made && boxes_packed_from_preexisting_tech )
 3. Track item inventory/count over time with a cool graph